arm-on/plan/azmoon-jame.md

     - Forme Darkhaste Emtehane Jame

 # Status

-- Waiting to Speek to Dr. Motahari
+- Waiting for Dr. Shiri Ghidary to answer the email, and send me the syllabus of the course
+- Optional: Ask Dr. Ghatee about it